IsabelThompson97/weeds/bstates/README.md

 ```

 Each `struct_X/` directory needs at minimum `struct.ncrst` (or `struct.rst`) and `struct.prmtop`.
 The `runseg.sh` script for your simulation should be written to read these files by those names, consistent with how other bstates in the `Example2D_RMSDMinDist` template are structured.

+To seed a *subset* of these bstates (e.g. a bidirectional or perturbation run rather than all 70), use the Step 4 recommendations: `04_analyze/results/recommendations.csv` lists the chosen `struct_X` per scheme, and `04_analyze/results/analysis.log` explains the rationale.
+Build a `bstates.txt` from the selected `struct_X` rows, renormalizing the weights so they sum to 1.

 ---